Successful Visual Merchandising can be difficult for independent retailers to achieve on top of the day-to-day pressures of running a business.

 Firstly there’s the need to constantly come up with new and exciting ideas, and then there’s the time required to actually implement them – as well as finding the cash to pay for the project, of course.
 It may seem like a real drag to come up with display after display but, in today’s environment of internet shopping and giant retail chains, it has never been more important for independents to invest in the appearance and customer experience of their stores.
 The good news is that although Visual Merchandising is a profession in its own right, you don’t have to be qualified or an expert to succeed in creating competent displays.

-Follow the four tips below to streamline and de-stress your Visual Merchandising operation:
+Follow the four tips below to streamline and de-stress and revolutionise your Visual Merchandising operation:

-Once the January sales are over and all trace of the busy Christmas period gone, it is the perfect time to focus on creating a Visual Merchandising Strategy for the whole year ahead.
+Once the January sales are over and all trace of the busy Christmas period gone, it is the perfect time to target your focus and revolutionise your Visual Merchandising Strategy for the whole year ahead.

 First, you’ll need to decide which festivals and celebrations you intend to coincide your displays and promotions with.
 Window Displays are for life not just for Christmas!
 There are so many events throughout the year that it would be unrealistic to reference all of them, but to aim for a minimum of 8 wow-factor window displays per year is good practice.